Subword complexes via triangulations of root polytopes: Acknowledgements

 \section{Acknowledgements}

 The authors are grateful to Allen Knutson for many helpful discussions and references about topics related to this research.
 The authors also thank Ed Swartz for several helpful discussions.
-Special thanks also go to Sergey Fomin for an extensive conversation about Grothendieck polynomials.
+Special thanks go to Sergey Fomin for an extensive conversation about Grothendieck polynomials.
+We thank Avery St. Dizier and the anonymous referee for their careful reading and suggestions which resulted in the significant improvement of the exposition.